dart-lang/language/working/1426-extension-types/feature-specification.md

 as the body of a type alias.
 It is also allowed to create a new instance where one or more extension types occur as type arguments.*

+A compile-time error occurs if the type `Ext<S1, ..
+Sk>` is not regular-bounded.

+*In other words, such types can not be super-bounded.
+The reason for this restriction is that it is unsound to execute code in the body of `Ext` in the case where the values of the type variables do not satisfy their declared bounds, and those values will be obtained directly from the static type of the receiver in each member invocation on `Ext`.*

 When `k` is zero, `Ext<S1, ..
 Sk>` simply stands for `Ext`, a non-generic extension.
 When `k` is greater than zero, a raw occurrence `Ext` is treated like a raw type: Instantiation to bound is used to obtain the omitted type